Waikiki Natatorium War Memorial: Creation of the memorial

 After much deliberation, the committee reported its final recommendation for the war memorial.
 According to the Historical Commission of the Territory of Hawaii, "the scheme evolved called for a memorial natatorium with a pavilion and attractive landscaping of Memorial Park, the swimming pool itself to be of Olympic proportions".

-On the opening day of the 1921 Territorial Legislature, Senator L.M.
-Judd introduced a bill for the construction of a war memorial at Memorial Park, to be funded by issuing territorial bonds.
-The bill specified that the memorial is to be dedicated to "the men and women of Hawaii who served during the great war" which was an expansion from the initial concept which was to honor the men of Hawaii who died in service during World War I.
+On the opening day of the 1921 Territorial Legislature, Senator Lawrence Judd introduced a bill for the construction of a war memorial at Memorial Park, to be funded by issuing territorial bonds.
+The bill specified that the memorial be dedicated to "the men and women of Hawaii who served during the great war", an expansion of the initial concept to honor the men of Hawaii who died in service during World War I.

-The bill was passed by both houses of the legislature and signed by the governor on March 15, 1921, becoming Act 15.

-Act 15, set three requirements for the design of the memorial:
+The bill passed both houses of the legislature and was signed by the governor on March 15, 1921, becoming Act 15.
+It set three requirements for the design of the memorial: